Philipp-Sc/cosmos-rust-bot/README.md

 > :warning: No security audit has been performed. (*Disclaimer: This may steal your money.
 Do your own research.
 Take a look at the code.*)

 ### [Install](#install) · [Config](#config) · [Usage](#usage) · [Summary](#summary)

+### < 2022/5/13 - Update >

+Terra-rust-bot will continue to keep the commits rolling and be ready to serve when Terra is reborn from its ashes, the bot will now focus on the following:

+1. Integrate Osmosis
+2. Possibly integrate the Juno Network

+New functionalities will be whatever is useful to increase and protect your wallet.

+This includes protection against Black Swan events, by exiting positions and transferring tokens to a safe haven.
+Let's keep building!

+### </>

 **TRB** can be used to connect with a terra wallet to keep potential loans safe *(Auto Repay)*, maximise their utility *(Auto Borrow)* and more *(Auto Stake, Auto Farm,..)*.
 This repository includes a Signal Messenger integration